Lordev/radiant-festival-website/README.md

 ### 🔄 Docker and Deployment

-- **Containerization**: I learned how to use Docker and Docker Compose to containerize the application, simplifying the deployment process.
 - **Cloud Deployment Experimentation**: Experimented with Google Cloud Build and a containerized deployment (see `cloudbuild.yaml` in the project), but deployed to Vercel for simplicity and zero cost.

 ### 📈 Overall Growth